Dhruvin4530/docker-image-build-github/README.md

-# docker-image-build-github
-Create a docker image &amp; push it to docker hub using Github Actions
+# Build a docker image &amp; push it to docker hub using Github Actions